gilbertrec/gilbertrec/README.md

 ### Hi there 👋 I'm Gilberto!🇮🇹
 I'm a Master Student of Computer Science at University of Salerno.

-I'm a code enthusiast particularly focused on Software Engineering, Cloud Techs and AI.
+I'm a code enthusiast particularly focused on Software Engineering and AI.